-The Improving Skills Training for Employment Program (ISTEP) is a five-year project that strengthens skills development in Tanzania.
+The Improving Skills Training for Employment Program (ISTEP) is a six-year program that strengthens skills development in Tanzania.
 ISTEP is helping technical and vocational training institutions deliver skills training that will allow students to find or create employment in the tourism and extractive sectors.

-The Tanzania Ministry of Education and Vocational Training (MOEVT), lead regulatory bodies and employer associations have partnered with CICan to implement this five-year subsidiary of the successful Education for Employment (EFE) programs.
+The Tanzania Ministry of Education, Science and Technology (MOEST), lead regulatory bodies: the Vocational Education and Training Authority (VETA) and the National Council for Technical Education (NACTE) and employer associations have partnered with CICan to implement this six-year subsidiary of the successful Education for Employment (EFE) programs.

 Expanding Education for Employment